CVCC Academic And Instruction

 The measure of a student’s overall academic performance for curriculum courses attempted at CVCC and with a course number greater than or equal to 100 shall be a per credit hour grade point average (GPA) based on a 4.0 scale.
 A student shall receive 4 grade points per credit hour for excellent performance (letter grade A), 3 grade points per credit hour for above average performance (letter grade B), 2 grade points per hour for average performance (letter grade C), 1 grade point per hour for below average performance (letter grade D), and 0 grade points per hour for failing performance (letter grade F or WF).

-Valid grades for developmental courses (courses with a course number less than 100) are P (indicates satisfactory completion), R (unsatisfactory completion-student must retake the course), and WP (indicates withdrew passing).
-Developmental courses shall be included in the computation of attempted credits and earned credits but shall be excluded from all GPA computations
+Valid grades for developmental courses (All DMA, All DRE, CTS 080, OST 080) are P (indicates satisfactory completion), R (unsatisfactory completion-student must retake the course), and WP (indicates withdrew passing).

 The Administrative Instructional Council shall establish the numerical averages (numerical scale) to be used to assign the letter grades specified above.
 Such numerical averages shall be used by all curriculum faculty when assigning letter grades.
 CVCC Grading Procedure.